FBI Background Checks for US Citizens Living Abroad: The Complete 2026 Guide

 Study Abroad

-FBI Clearance for Visa Applications
+FBI Background Check for Visa Applications (International Guide)

 Certain consulates require a criminal background check, police clearance, or even FBI clearance, as part of the visa application process.